antony-jeong/MmArk/README.md

 - Notes :
   1. This web-app is only tested on the latest version of Chrome.
 (We are not certain that this would show the same result for other browsers as well)
-  2. (Handling issues) For 4K resolution monitors, errors are not found, but with lower-resolution monitors, adjusting browser zoom to 80% is needed for better sheet music rendering
+  2. (Hot-fixed 3rd June, 2021 AM 10:46) (~~Handling issues) For 4K resolution monitors, errors are not found, but with lower-resolution monitors, adjusting browser zoom to 80% is needed for better sheet music rendering~~

 - Links: